anuragroy17/jwt-login-template2/README.md

-# jwt-integration - A Demo
+# JWT-Integration - A Demo
 JWT Intergration in Spring Boot and Angular 8 -

  - Added JWT token security (lasts one hour) on both frontend and backend